yusiwen/myConfigs/mounts/README.md

 mounts
 ======

-Mount point and HHD drive configurations.
+Mount point and HHD drive configurations. using `sudo blkid` to show UUIDs of all attached devices.

 1. fstab
 `fstab` file for laptop.